cdoublev/css/doc/parse/README.md

   - `wrapper.create()` is usefull to create an instance of a wrapper class when the `.webidl` does not define a `constructor()` or when an instance must be created with state values (`privateData`) that are different than when creating a constructed instance
   - `wrapper.createImpl()` is an alias for `wrapper.convert(wrapper.create())` and is usefull to write "private" properties of an instance of the implementation class from outside
   - `wrapper.convert()` converts a wrapper instance to an implementation instance
+  - when the value of a class property defined with `?` is `undefined`, the getter of the wrapper class returns `undefined` instead of `null`, which is sometimes the value explicitly defined in some CSS specifications

 **What should be implemented for the procedures named *create an `<interface>` object*?**